PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 [\#4134](https://github.com/PCSX2/pcsx2/pull/4134) SPU2: Switch to a
 more accurate noise algorithm.
 By [Ziemas](https://github.com/Ziemas) .

-This algorithm comes from PCSX-R and is an implementation of Dr. Hell\'s research.
+This algorithm comes from PCSX-R and is an implementation of Dr. Hell's research.

 The previous implementation was a simple LFSR and did not use the